 Step 3: Reconnect the power cables to the computer and external SCSI devices.
-Turn ON the power to the external devices first, and then turn ON power to the computer.
+Then turn ON the power to the external devices and the computer.

-If you plan to boot your computer from a SCSI device attached to the host adapter such as a hard disk drive, run the SCSISelect utility, as described in Using SCSISelect on page 6, and set the Boot Target ID to correspond to the SCSI ID of the boot device.
+If you plan to boot your computer from a SCSI device attached to the host adapter such as a hard disk drive, run the SCSISelect utility, as described in Using SCSISelect (PC) on page 8, and set the Boot Target ID to correspond to the SCSI ID of the boot device.

-Installing Software
+Installing Software for the PC

-Under MS-DOS 5.0 and above, the AHA-2920C host adapter can support up to seven SCSI devices without additional software.
+Under MS-DOS 5.0 and above, the AHA-2930B host adapter can support up to seven other SCSI devices without additional software.
 (Earlier versions of DOS support up to two hard disk drives.)
 You need to install additional software to support other kinds of SCSI devices such as tape drives, CD-ROM drives, and scanners.

-- If Adaptec EZ-SCSI[®] was included with your AHA-2920C, you should install it now.
+- If Adaptec EZ-SCSI[®] was included with your AHA-2930B, you should install it now.
 Adaptec EZ-SCSI provides software driver support for your host adapter and SCSI devices in computers running under DOS, Windows[®], Windows 95[®], and Windows NT[TM]. - The Adaptec[®] 7800 Family Manager Set provides software driver support for the NetWare, OS/2, and UNIX platforms. - If you purchased your host adapter from a thirdparty vendor, you can use the drivers they provide.
 (Refer to the third-party documentation for installation instructions and troubleshooting information.)